rydmike/squircle_study/README.md

 * Name: **ContinuousRectangleBorder x 2.3529**
 * From [Flutter SDK x factor]('https://api.flutter.dev/flutter/painting/ContinuousRectangleBorder-class.html)
+* Outline border stroke align correct: **NO**
+    * **ISSUE**: Does center regardless of what BorderSide uses, that actually defaults to inside.
+    * **TODO**: Raise Flutter SDK issue.
+* Shape lerp animates correctly: **YES**
 * Shape can break down: **YES**
-> The TIE fighter shape issue applies here too.
-It occurs earlier since the radius is multiplied by 2.3529.
+    * **ISSUE**: The source code mentions limit checks to prevent the `ContinuousRectangleBorder` to get what it calls a "TIE-fighter" shape.
+In this demo, we can still observe the TIE-fighter shape at higher border radius.
+The attempt to prevent this shape is thus not completely successful.
+The TIE fighter shape issue occurs earlier since the radius `ContinuousRectangleBorder` is multiplied by 2.3529.
+    * **TODO**: Raise Flutter SDK issue.
+* Other issues
+    * It does not have a Stadium border option.
+* Shape can break down: **YES**
+>

 ### Findings